appdev-projects/rps-rcav-old/README.md

 ## Submitting

-`rails grade:all` when you're ready for feedback/to submit.
+`rails grade` when you're ready for feedback/to submit.

 ## Stretch Goals